 New 2022 Volkswagen ID.
 Buzz electric minibus and van: prices, specs and range

-The pricing info comes a couple months after the covers were pulled off both the ID.
-Buzz electric minibus and its commercial counterpart, the ID.
-Buzz Cargo van.
-The modern interpretation of the iconic Type 2 Microbus from the 1950s features the brand’s badge on its nose, a swept-back windscreen, short overhangs at the front and rear, plus smooth surfacing and body lines, coupled with slim LED headlights and tail-lights and a perforated front bumper.
+In both cargo and passenger-carrying forms, the modern interpretation of the iconic VW 'Type 2' of the 1950s features the brand’s badge on its nose, a swept-back windscreen, short overhangs at the front and rear, plus smooth surfacing and body lines, coupled with slim LED lights all round and a perforated front bumper.

-These cues are taken from the other models in the Volkswagen’s ID. range of electric cars, which currently includes the ID.3 hatchback, ID.4 SUV and the ID.5 coupe-SUV.
-A Passat-sized hatchback and estate based on the ID.Vizzion concept has also been spied testing and is expected to join the ID. family very soon.
+These cues are taken from the other models in VW's ID. range of electric cars, which currently includes the ID.3 hatchback, ID.4 SUV and the ID.5 coupe-SUV.
+The Passat-sized ID.
+Aero will follow in 2024.

 Volkswagen ID.
 Buzz range, battery, charging and performance

-VW also claims the ID.
-Buzz can support rapid-charging speeds up to 170kW, which should allow customers to top up the 77kWh battery from 5-80% capacity in close to 30 minutes from a fast enough public charger.
+Rapid charging is supported at speeds up to 170kW, which should allow customers to top up the 77kWh battery from 5-80% capacity in close to 30 minutes from a fast enough public charger.
 Fully recharging the battery from a standard 7.4kW home wallbox is likely to take over 12 hours.

 Practicality, cargo space and dimensions

 The ID.
-Buzz measures 4,712mm end to end, with a wheelbase of just under three metres and a completely flat floor that maximises interior space in both the people carrier and commercial models.
+Buzz measures 4,712mm end to end, with a wheelbase of just under three metres and a completely flat floor that maximises interior space in both the people-carrier and commercial models.
 In the ID.
 Buzz, you get 1,121 litres of boot space with the second row of seats in place, or 2,205 litres when you fold them down.
-For reference, the only other cars capable of similar figures are seven-seat SUVs like the Kia Sorento and Land Rover Discovery, or other van-derived MPVs such as the Peugeot e-Rifter.
+For reference, the only other cars capable of similar figures are seven-seat SUVs like the Kia Sorento and Land Rover Discovery, or van-derived MPVs such as the Peugeot e-Rifter.

 Not only will a 'California' camper version of the ID.
 Buzz arrive in time, but Volkswagen has also confirmed six and seven-seater variants of the zero-emissions MPV will follow, as will an extended-wheelbase model.